-You may not realize it but change of diet, environment or simply a change in routine can cause stress for your pet.
+You may not realize it, but change of diet, environment or simply a change in routine can cause stress for your pet.
 Diarrhea may be your pet’s natural response to these situations.
-You can minimize stress in your pet by keeping their routine as consistent as possible.
+You can minimize stress in your pet by keeping his routine as consistent as possible.
 But if this is unavoidable, you can use a natural pheromone diffuser or spray such as D.A.P.®

 one week before and during a stressful situation can help prevent stomach upsets.

-Digestive problems may also be caused by illness due to disease or virus.
-If your pet does not respond to typical treatment, see your veterinarian to determine what is causing the symptoms and the best way to treat.
+Digestive problems may also be caused by illness due to disease, parasites, or virus.
+If your pet does not respond to typical treatment, see your veterinarian to determine what is causing the symptoms and the best way to treat it.

 ASSIST IN THEIR RECOVERY

 There are a few things you can do to help your dog get back to normal in the midst of a stomach upset.
-Use a coating agent to slow diarrhea and prevent them from dehydrating.
+Using a coating agent will help slow diarrhea and prevent your pet from dehydrating.
 Replacing lost electrolytes

 will speed recovery.
-Replace the good bacteria in the intestinal tract with probiotics to regain normal gut flora.
-Probiotics are also good to use with antibiotic induced GI upset as well.
+Replacing the good bacteria in the intestinal tract with probiotics will help regain normal gut flora.
+Probiotics are also good to use with antibiotic-induced GI upset, as well.

-Know that digestive problems are a normal part of life and should not be ignored.
-Prevent setting pets up for digestive issues and when they do happen, early treatment will speed recovery and comfort to an uncomfortable family member.
+Although digestive problems are a normal part of life, they should not be ignored.
+Prevent setting pets up for digestive issues.
+When they do happen, early treatment will speed recovery and comfort to an uncomfortable family member.